 After that, we will fill our calendar and do ordinal numbers, days of the week, month, season, and weather.

-We will also use a small calendar to describe the weather and count the present children and absent children.
-The calendar is themed, and I am planning to use ”The Very Hungry Caterpillar” as our calendar theme since I have a lot of graphics connected to the book.
+We will also use a small calendar to describe the weather and count present and absent children.
+The calendar is themed, and I plan to use ”The Very Hungry Caterpillar” as our calendar theme since I have many graphics connected to the book.
 The book is classic but still not very famous in our country.
-After the singing, we will connect the activity to the daily calendar and the question of the day.
+After the singing, we will connect the activity to the daily calendar and the day’s questions.

 The weather song and calendar + TPR singing activity

-Circle time – morning greeting and worry box
+Circle time – morning greeting and the worry box

 To start your day with a touch of positivity, do a morning meeting after the singing and calendar filling.
 This builds a sense of community, and the children can share their concerns and put them in the worry box.
-The students can also share news, talk about their previous day or what would they like to do during that day.
+The students can also share news, talk about their previous day or what they would like to do during that day.
 Worry box is currently one of my favorite preschool daily rituals.

 Word of the day